Customize Consent Preferences

 There are deadlines in filing with each of these agencies.
 Our attorneys can advise and assist you on following the deadlines and in filing your complaint.
 If successful, your remedies may include: reinstatement; promotion; providing a denied reasonable accommodation; granting of benefits previously denied; back pay; compensation for infliction of emotional distress; attorney’s fees; and/or costs associated with filing and litigation.

-If you have been or suspect you have been discriminated against regarding any terms or provisions of your employment, promptly contact our offices to speak to one of our disability discrimination attorneys for a discussion of your case and legal options.
+If you have been or suspect you have been discriminated against regarding any terms or provisions of your employment, promptly contact our offices to speak to one of our NY disability discrimination attorneys for a discussion of your case and legal options.

 It’s important to act quickly if you believe you’ve been discriminated against due to a disability.
 Both federal and state laws have strict deadlines for filing a claim.
 Under the NYCHRL, you typically have one year to file a complaint with the New York City Commission on Human Rights.
 For claims under the ADA, you must file with the EEOC within 300 days of the discriminatory act.